Skip to main content

 Outside of the Hamon Law window, you can still cancel in these situations:

-• Sale of the vehicle: The contract is suspended automatically when you sell the car.
+• Sale of the vehicle: the contract is suspended automatically when you sell the car.
 You can cancel it or transfer it to a new vehicle.

 The Switching Process